 A comprehensive workforce management system encompasses a range of activities within the broader framework of human resource management (HRM), such as:

-The potential benefits of using a WFM system include improved employee efficiency, better labor planning, lower operational cost, efficient time and attendance tracking, and better customer service.
+The potential benefits of using a WFM system include improved employee productivity, better labor planning, lower operational cost, efficient time and attendance tracking and better customer service.

 Owing to these benefits, organizations in sectors that involve highly time-sensitive tasks and that pay employees on an hourly basis are increasingly using workforce management software to augment their overall business productivity.
 Such sectors include retail, insurance, banking, healthcare, distribution and transportation.